austint1121/OES-PneumoniaClassification/README.md

 - [Brooke Smyth](https://github.com/brooke57)
 - [Matthew Turner](https://github.com/austint1121)

+Our walk through can be found on [kaggle](https://www.kaggle.com/matthewturnerirl/one-eyed-swolentists/notebook#Final-Model).
 ## Overview

 The Cyclops Hospital Network (CHN)  has 31 locations where pediatric patients who potentially have viral or bacterial